Roadmap

 2

-The framework forces organizations to examine their privacy practices before designing communication ("compliance audit opportunity").
-This reveals compliance gaps that defensibility approaches often miss.
+The framework forces organizations to examine their privacy practices before designing communication.
+It's a compliance audit opportunity that reveals gaps that defensibility approaches often miss.
 Finding problems during UX design lets you fix them before an incident, audit, or complaint happens.

 The framework matches compliance investment to actual risk.
 Privacy Clarity prevents wasting resources on unnecessary design complexity.
-Privacy Experience and Privacy Differentiation ensure sufficient investment where privacy friction creates legal risk.
+Privacy Experience and Privacy Differentiation ensure sufficient investment where privacy friction creates risk or lost opportunities.

 3